Xylitol, A Processed Sugar Alchohol

 "Inhalation: May cause respiratory tract irritation.
 May be harmful if inhaled.
 Chronic: No information found."

-This means that there the datasheet could not locate long term inhalation studies to show that xylitol is safe to inhale.
+This means that the datasheet could not locate long term inhalation studies to show that xylitol is safe to inhale.

-Further the MSDS continues:
+Further, the MSDS continues:

 The lethal oral dose for a rat was "Oral, rat: LD50 = 16500 mg/kg;" that is it took